taylorvance/dotfiles/README.md

 The [bare git repo](https://www.atlassian.com/git/tutorials/dotfiles) approach is indeed elegant, but I have two gripes.
 You have to use an alias instead of using the git command (like `config diff`); and it doesn't allow you to store a README in the repo directory.
 I don't want to clutter my home with helper files that are specific to dotfile management.

-[Dotbot](https://www.anishathalye.com/2014/08/03/managing-your-dotfiles/) was attractive--in fact, my solution is based on my understanding of its philosophy--but I want to do things MY WAY dammit.
+[Dotbot](https://www.anishathalye.com/2014/08/03/managing-your-dotfiles/) was attractive--in fact, my solution is based on my cursory understanding of its philosophy--but I want to do things MY WAY dammit.

-#### My Way
+### My Way

 The essence of my solution is this.
 Load up `dotfiles/home-away-from-HOME/` with all of your dotfiles, named and organized exactly as you want them to appear relative to your actual home directory (aka `~/`).
 Then `install` to create symlinks automatically.